-23.3.2 Persistent Volume Claim(PVC) stuck in "Pending" state
+21.2.2 Persistent Volume Claim (PVC) Stuck in Pending State

-If after provisioning a Volume for a Pod (e.g. Prometheus) and the PVC still hangs in a Pending state, then try checking the following:
+If after provisioning a volume for a pod (for example Prometheus) the PVC still hangs in a Pending state, perform the following checks:

-• Check that the volumes have been provisioned and are in a Ready state:
+1. Check that the volumes have been provisioned and are in a Ready state.

+'''

-kubectl describe volume <volume-name> [root@bootstrap vagrant]# kubectl describe volume test-volume</volume-name>
+kubectl describe volume <volume-name>

+[root@bootstrap vagrant]# kubectl describe volume test-volume

-Name: <volume-name< th="">></volume-name<> >
+Name: <volume-name>

 Status:

-Condi tions:
+Conditions:

-Las t Transition Time: 2020-01-14T12:57:56Z
+Last Transition Time: 2020-01-14T12:57:56Z

-Las t Update Time: 2020-01-14T12:57:56Z
+Last Update Time: 2020-01-14T12:57:56Z

-Sta itus: True
+Status: True

-Тур e: Ready
+Type: Ready

+'''

-• Check that a corresponding PersistentVolume exist:
+2. Check that a corresponding PersistentVolume exists.